 Greetings campers!
 Here they are, our Pre-Camp Shared Agreements!
 We, your camp organizers & hosts, have created these as a way for us to feel comfortable and confident in starting camp with integrity, trust, care, and safety, and for supporting a quality of connection we’re hoping to nurture in our time together.
 Our request is that you take some time to look these over as a family before coming to camp, and if you have a strong objection to any of these, or if you feel you could not honor any one of these while at camp, please contact usand we’d like to hear what needs are preventing you from a big YES.
 If you just have some minor discomfort, but can still agree to them, there will be time dedicated near the beginning of camp to share or discuss those discomforts and discover or find a way to honor the needs behind them.
 Thank you for your part in helping us hold a safe, nourishing, fun camp!
 Respectfully, Your camp hosts

 1) Family Connectivity and Accountability In an effort to support safety, care, and self responsibility in an open environment, we ask campers to come up with a system of tracking inside their family unit, with periodic check-ins during the day at meal times or otherwise.
 For instance, you can decide who in the family is a Lion, Tiger or Bear!
 Lions - roam freely.
 Tigers - let someone know when you are moving from one place to another at camp.
 Bears - always let someone know when you want to move from one place to another, and when you travel you do it with an adult or teen or someone your family has an agreement with. (and due to the fact that we have actual Bears nearby, it is pretty important that you have someone nearby or in proximity at most times).
 We hope to create an interconnected web where we can co-hold each others families with care, and until that is clearly happening or until we have explicit agreement with each other, it is up to you to track, tend and hold your family with the accountability and support necessary in any public or communal setting.
 Please let us know if you have any questions around this.

-6) Presence & Sobriety To cultivate a safe and supportive environment for all camp members, we agree to support a drug-free and alcohol-free environment.
+4) Presence & Sobriety To cultivate a safe and supportive environment for all camp members, we agree to support a drug-free and alcohol-free environment.
 If you are a smoker, please reach out to us to determine a smoking area.

-7) Restorative System & Using the Tools If you have a conflict or are uncomfortable with any dynamics or individuals at camp, we ask that you make a commitment to practicing the NVC tools, peacemaking and supporting growth by making use of the Restorative System menu options available at the Communication Station
+6) Restorative System & Using the Tools If you have a conflict or are uncomfortable with any dynamics or individuals at camp, we ask that you make a commitment to ask for support in practicing the NVC tools, peacemaking and supporting growth and by making use of the Restorative System menu options available.

 8) Bears and the Wild The land we are inhabiting is rich in natural resources, therefore it is the home to many wild creatures including Bear and Mountain Lion.
 We ask that you do not wader off without a buddy or without letting others know where you're going, and we ask that you take extra care to not leave food or "good smelling possible bear snacks" around.
 (Random items which recently inspired a bear to break into a car or yurt: play dough, a purse that recently had a bar of some sort in it, eye pillow, soap (?!?)).